AndromedaHelix/rust-tetris/README.md

 # Rust Tetris

-Tetris port to learn rust easily
+Tetris game rewritten in Rust.

+Originally made to grasp the basics of Rust programming language.

 # Authors